Skip to main content

 Overview

-The Social Media page is your automation-powered Local SEO engine.
-Set a posting frequency in Social Media → Settings, and Rebolt will send you a push notification reminding you to post based on your schedule.
-Posts are created through the Rebolt Mobile App in a simple 5-step flow — Rebolt then publishes to your connected channels (Website, Google Business Profile, Facebook, Instagram) and auto-creates a geo-tagged Project page on your website.
+The Rebolt Social Media tool is your AI powered Local SEO engine.
+Posts are created through the Rebolt Mobile App in a simple 5-step flow.
+Rebolt then publishes to your connected socials (Google Business Profile, Facebook, Instagram) AND auto-creates a geo-tagged Project blog page on your website.

-Why it matters: This rhythm signals recency to Google, strengthens "service + city" relevance, and gives prospects credible proof of recent work — without extra effort.
+Why it matters: Social posting activity signals recency to Google, strengthens "service + city" relevance, and gives prospects credible proof of recent work.

 Creating a Post (Mobile App)

 Tap + to select images from your device or take a new photo with your camera.
-You can add multiple images — drag and drop to reorder them.
+You can add up to 10 images — drag and drop to reorder them.
 The first image is what appears on Google Business Profile, so put your best shot first.

 Tap Upload when ready.